Mid9it/vidplus/README.md

 ## To Build
 npm run build

-You can make some changes to the codes it come with an already running Streaming API no updates required
+You can make some changes to the codes.

+It come with an already running Streaming API no updates required.

 For free deployment, I suggest using [`Fly.io`](https://fly.io)